Bounded Graph Clustering with Graph Neural Networks: Experiments

 \subsection{Results on real data}

 We use a collection of widely studied real-world graph datasets, summarized in table~\ref{tab:real_stats}.
 Cora, Citeseer, and PubMed are citation networks in which nodes correspond to scientific publications, edges represent citation links, node features are bag-of-words representations of document content, and communities are given by the topic labels of the papers (e.g., seven classes in Cora, six in Citeseer, and three in PubMed) \cite{sen2008collective}.
-The Actor dataset is a co-occurrence network where nodes are actors and edges indicate co-appearance in films; node features are derived from textual attributes, and communities correspond to actor or role categories \cite{pei2020geomgcn}.
+The Actor dataset is a co-occurrence network in which nodes are actors and edges indicate co-occurrence in films; node features are derived from textual attributes, and communities correspond to actor or role categories \cite{pei2020geomgcn}.
 In all cases, the real data come with labels.
-These are often used for supervised learning tasks but may not necessarily be linked to the community structure found in the network, as in real networks the ground truth is unknown.
+These are often used for supervised learning tasks but may not necessarily be linked to the community structure found in the network, as in real networks where the ground truth is unknown.
 For our purposes, the labels serve as an arbitrary reference point for the bounds, instead of a true or accurate number of communities that we could use to assess our constraint.

 Similar to the synthetic networks, the constraint is enforced in all cases.
-Figure~\ref{fig:real_data} depicts the predicted number of communities for each dataset using the model \emph{GNN+REG+CONSTRAINT}, where the gray vertical bars represent the bounded region demarcated by the upper and lower bounds.
+Figure~\ref{fig:real_data_bounds} depicts the predicted number of communities for each dataset using the model \emph{GNN+REG+CONSTRAINT}, where the gray vertical bars represent the bounded region demarcated by the upper and lower bounds.
 All points lie within the bounds.
+Figure~\ref{fig:real_data_modularity} depicts the associated mean modularity output by the model for each dataset.
+The model yields high modularity for the Citeseer, Cora, and PubMed datasets, and low modularity for the Actor dataset.
+Notably, even though the model output a low modularity, it is not a result of the constraint.
+Table~\ref{tab:modularity_real} depicts the modularity for all models (with and without the constraint), each of which converged to a low modularity.
+This may be a result of poor performance of the GNNs, or the dataset has a poor community structure.
+This highlights the difficulty of evaluating models on real data where the ground truth is unknown.

-Additionally, table~\ref{tab:runtime_real} shows the runtime in seconds for each model.
-We note that, as with the synthetic data, the addition of the constraint and balance regularization term have no meaningful effect on the runtime.
+In addition, figure~\ref{fig:cora_varying_lower_bound} illustrates the result of varying the lower bound on the Cora dataset.
+Again, the constraint held in each case (figure~\ref{fig:cora_varying_lower_bound_1}).
+Interestingly, the modularity improved (figure~\ref{fig:cora_varying_lower_bound_2}) as the bounds tightened.
+In table~\ref{tab:runtime_real}, we show the runtime for each model in seconds.
+We note that, as with the synthetic data, the addition of the constraint and balance regularization term has no meaningful effect on the runtime.